fwin-dev/py.OS/readme.md

 The OS module provides common operating system functions that are platform independent.

+Note that for most of the functions/methods on this page, arguments are not listed.
+You should look at the source code to determine the arguments needed.

 # Summary of functionality

 * Finding a suitable version of python installed in the OS for compatibility reasons